BACK TO SCHOOL: 2021-2022 School Year Information

 With only 2% of the school community showing interest in a 100% remote learning format, the decision was made to not offer it as an option for the 2021-22 school year unless there is an unforeseen circumstance that deems remote learning necessary.

-*All Brunswick County Schools will resume 100% Face to Face learning for the 2021-22 school year.
+*All Brunswick County Schools will resume 100% Face to Face learning 5 days a week for the 2021-22 school year.

 - If your child needs bus transportation for the 2021-22 School Year and did NOT ride a bus last year, please contact your child's school to register.
 This would include 100% Remote/Virtual students and those who had someone else transport them other than BCS.